Flushing & Locking Practices

 Studies also investigated and demonstrated the effectiveness of locking practices with extended periods between procedures including:

-• Six to eight weekly: a large retrospective study of 7118 TIVADs identified the majority (72.2%) of requests to the vascular access nursing team were malfunction related, 4.4% required removal and 80.6% of these cases had compounding factors e.g. catheter tip malposition (42).
-An explorative, pragmatic, prospective study of 37 participants and 961 flushing episodes showed no statistical significance between flushing once every 4 weeks compared to 8 weeks (101).
+Six to eight weekly: a large retrospective study of 7118 TIVADs identified the majority (72.2%) of requests to the vascular access nursing team were malfunction related, 4.4% required removal and 80.6% of these cases had compounding factors e.g. catheter tip malposition (43).
+An explorative, pragmatic, prospective study of 37 participants and 961 flushing episodes showed no statistical significance between flushing once every 4 weeks compared to 8 weeks (112).
+In a large (n=453) retrospective comparative study comparing 4 and 8 weekly locking intervals, occlusions were found in 3.8% of patients in the 4 weekly group and 3.2% of patients in the 8 weekly group, suggesting that extending the intervals to 8 weekly is safe (113).
+This was further supported in two systematic reviews and meta-analysis which included a combination of randomised controlled trials, cohort, case-control and cross-sectional studies (114, 115).

 Paediatric: